HosseinChalaki/SenecaCPA-DBS301/README.md

 # Creation Scripts
 The labs are completed with a set of tables provided by the professor.
-The tables used were created with the **MainDBase_CreationScript** sql file the creationScripts folder.
+The tables used were created with the **MainDBase_CreationScript** sql file which is found under the creationScripts folder.

 # Assignments